top of page

 Being very close to Milan, Lake Como is our top pick in the list of the best day trips from Milan.

-Lake Como is one of the most beautiful and luxurious Italian destinations.
-Since Roman times, lake Como has been a popular destination for wealthy people around the world.
-Lake Como is the second largest Italian lake after Lake Garda with an area covering 146 Square Kilometers. fully exploring the lake and its surrounding villages would need approximately 1 week time.
-However, the most beautiful villages on Lake Como are Bellagio and Varenna and can be comfortably visited as a day trip from Milan.
-Spending a day in these two villages would be an unforgettable experience and will leave you with wonderful memories for a lifetime.
+Lake Como is the second largest Italian lake after Lake Garda, covering an area of 146 square kilometres.
+Therefore, exploring the lake and all its surrounding villages would need approximately 1 week.
+However, for day trippers, the most beautiful villages on Lake Como (Bellagio and Varenna) can be comfortably visited in one day from Milan.

 Bellagio: